 The Turnaway Study would not have been possible without the contributions of past staff members, Interviewers Mattie Boehler-Tatman, Janine Carpenter, Jana Carrey, Undine Darney, Ivette Gomez, Emily Hendrick, Selena Phipps, Claire Schreiber, and Danielle Sinkford; and Project Coordinators Debbie Nguyen, Elisette Weiss and Michaela Ferrari.
 Sandy Stonesifer also contributed early project management, and John Neuhaus and Jay Fraser provided statistical consulting and data management, respectively.

 Research and institutional funding was provided by the David and Lucille Packard Foundation, the William and Flora Hewlett Foundation, the Wallace Alexander Gerbode Foundation, and other private donors.
 The Turnaway Study started as a small pilot project funded by a seed grant from a private foundation.
 The success of the pilot project attracted the more substantial funding necessary for the full study.
-Donations, large and small, help ANSIRH launch innovative research projects examining some of the most controversial, and therefore underfunded, reproductive health issues of our time.
-Please consider contributing to our work.

 The study was approved by the Committee for Human Research at UCSF.